-- You can use the wildcard characters, question mark (?) and asterisk (*), in criteria.
+- You can use the wildcard characters, the question mark (?), the asterisk (*) in the criteria.
 A question mark matches any single character; an asterisk matches any sequence of characters.
 If you want to find an actual question mark or asterisk, type a tilde (~) before the character.

 - Microsoft Excel provides additional functions that can be used to analyze your data based on a

 - To calculate a sum based on a string of text or a number within a range, use the SUMIF worksheet function (see How to sum cells by criteria for more details).

 - To have a formula return one of two values based on a condition, such as a sales bonus based on a specified sales amount, use the IF worksheet function.

 - To count cells that are empty or not empty, use the COUNTA and COUNTBLANK functions.

 See also this tip in French: Comment compter les cellules par critères.